FlexW/Calculator/README.md

 This is a calculator that I have written to understand how a parser works.
 It's for learning purpose.

-To build it simple run the make script.
+To build it, simple run the make script.
 Should be straightforward.
 I've tested only on Ubuntu.

 ```
 cd ~